narkisr/learn-you-some-sec/Slides.md

 * Reciprocity: John gave me access when I needed it
 * Liking: attractive profile picture
 * Social Proof:  A lot of likes on a post
-* Authority: ATO fake calls
+* Authority: An email from facebook asking us to verify ourself using an identity document
-* Scarcity: a rare opportunity
+* Scarcity: a rare opportunity, if you don't act now you will lose access
-* Commitment in Consistency:
+* Commitment in Consistency: I'm true to my words, if I said ill do something I will do it
-* Unity: We both play hockey
+* Unity: We both play hockey/shared a school/like fishing

 ---

-### Identity Deception
+### Spoofing

 * Email from header
 * Caller ids (inc SMS)
 * Urls ([са.com](https://www.xn--80a7a.com/))
 * Look&feel

+Note:

+This deals with the basic problem of verifying identity

-Note: see https://en.wikipedia.org/wiki/IDN_homograph_attack for URL encoding attacks
+See https://en.wikipedia.org/wiki/IDN_homograph_attack for URL encoding attacks

 ---

-# Protection guidelines
+# Defense techniques

 ![shield](images/shield.png)
 ---

 ### Compartmentalize

-* Sandbox heavily
+* Sandbox different runtimes
+* Separate by use case
 * Use Air gapped devices
-* Separate instances by use

 ---